 1. Applying for VA benefits

-If you have never claimed benefits you must first complete an application with the Department of Veterans Affairs.
-Apply for Benefits with this link: https://www.benefits.va.gov/gibill/apply.asp.
+If you have never claimed benefits you must first complete an application with the Department of Veterans Affairs, you can apply for benefits on the VA website.
 Keep a copy of your application and confirmation page when you submit online.
 Veterans that are claiming benefits under Chapters 30, 33, or 1606 can submit a hard copy Application for VA Education Benefits (Form 22-1990).

 If you are a spouse or dependent of a service member or veteran who has transferred all or some of their Post 9/11 GI Bill to you, make sure it has been approved by the Department of Defense first.
 Then, complete Form 22-1990E.
 Additional information regarding the transfer of benefits can be found on the VA website.